-The idea of Khalistan is vacuous as was the idea of Pakistan.
+The idea of Khalistan is as vacuous as was the idea of Pakistan.
 Firstly, because all theocracies are bound to fail.
 Secondly, even if Khalistan is created, it will further warrant dividing the small state of Punjab (there are 35% Hindus there).
 Resolutions in favor of Khalistan (propagated by absconders like Jagjit Singh Chauhan) naively state that Khalistan will encompass parts of Pakistani Punjab and Indian undivided Punjab (including Himachal Pradesh and Haryana).
 So Pakistan will slice up Punjab and serve it up to the Sikhs on a platter.
-Lastly, because most Sikhs (and overseas) in India are against such an idea, and once again, they will be the ones who will suffer if such a state was ever created.
+Lastly, because most Sikhs in India (and overseas) are against such an idea, Sikhs will be the ones who will suffer if such a state was ever created.

 Khalistani sympthaizers, most of who are based in Canada and the UK, are a funny lot.
 They talk about Khalistan as a solution for all problems, but I wonder whether they will leave their comfortable lives in Vancouver and Southall and move to Ludhiana?
 Of course not.
 Will the millions of Sikhs living across India, as ordinary, hard working, and often successful Indians, move to a state that will have nothing in it?
 Punjab is already Khalistan.
 It is ruled by the Sikhs, and as mentioned, is in tatters.
 They can’t deal with one state even though it is backed by and fed by a generous nation, but want to run a country via a remote control.